the-pinbo/Verilog-HDL-Reference/README.md

 Parameters allow us to define constants that can be used in the code.

+- Value can be changed at compile time or by specifying parameter value in module instantiation

 ```verilog
     parameter WIDTH = 8;
     reg [WIDTH-1:0] r;
 ```

+#### Local parameter

+- Local to module cannot be changed at compile time or module instantiation time.

 ### Arithmetic operators